damianhakert/damianhakert.github.io/source/_posts/2015-04-22-gitlab-7-10-released.markdown

 Everyone has been working really hard to bring GitLab 7.10 to you today!
 This is the first release since GitLab graduated from [Y Combinator](https://about.gitlab.com/2015/03/04/gitlab-is-part-of-the-y-combinator-family/).
-With new-found energy and our ever productive community this is most definitely the best release of GitLab Community Edition and Enterprise Edition so far.
+With new-found energy and our ever productive community this is most definitely the best release of GitLab Community Edition and Enterprise Edition so far (over 90 changelog entries vs. slightly over 80 with GitLab 7.9)!

 Besides bug fixes and performance improvements, you can now import your code from Google Code, quickly invite your colleagues and friends to GitLab